codecraftingtools/codecraftingtools.github.io/src/philosophy.rst

 readability of source code can have a significant effect on the functionality, reliability, and maintainability of the end product.
-The source code is like the foundation of a house -- the foundation may not be seen, but the house cannot stand without it.
-At the very least, the quality of the source code affects the mindset of the programmer.
-A happy programmer who can easily understand and modify the program with powerful tools is an effective one.
-Even aside from these arguments, the Code Craftsmen desire to write beautiful code for beauty's sake, if nothing else.
+The source code is like the foundation of a house -- the foundation may not be visible to the occupant, but the house cannot stand without it.
+At the very least, the quality of the source code affects the mindset of the programmer, and a happy programmer who can easily understand and modify a program with powerful tools is an effective one.
+However, even aside from these practical considerations, the Code Craftsmen would strive to write beautiful code for beauty's sake, if nothing else.
 But, of course, beauty is in the mind of the coder...

 .. _exceptions: https://texfaq.org/FAQ-TeXfuture